computate-org/computateorg/README.md

 Setup the following variables to setup the Vert.x verticle.

-* CONFIG_PATH: ~/.local/src/computate.org/config/computate.org.yml
+* CONFIG_PATH: ~/.local/src/computateorg/config/computateorg.yml
 * VERTXWEB_ENVIRONMENT: dev

 Click [ Apply ] and [ Debug ] to debug the application.

-# Deploy computate.org to OpenShift with Ansible
+# Deploy computateorg to OpenShift with Ansible

-To deploy computate.org to OpenShift with Ansible, you will want to follow the instructions to install Ansible on your system first above "Install Ansible dependencies on Linux".
+To deploy computateorg to OpenShift with Ansible, you will want to follow the instructions to install Ansible on your system first above "Install Ansible dependencies on Linux".

 ## Setup ~/.ansible/roles directory